danny00747/tfe-report/src/05_literature_review.md

 for this application because it will make the latter more efficient.

-The TOPSIS algorithm is to contrive the best ideal solution (note as s+), and the worst ideal solution (note as s-) to the problem of multiple criteria while the s+ is hypnotically optimal solution from the criteria, but the s- is the worst solution from the criteria.
-The rule is to rank and compare each alternative of the result with s+ and s-.  \newline
+The TOPSIS algorithm is to contrive the best ideal solution (note as `s+`), and the worst ideal solution (note as `s-`) to the problem of multiple criteria while the `s+` is knows as the optimal solution from the criteria, but the `s-` is the worst solution from the criteria.
+The rule is to rank and compare each alternative of the result with `s+` and `s-`.  \newline

 The TOPSIS algorithm was carried out as follows:

 #### Step 1 : Construct the decision matrix and determine the weight of criteria. \newline \newline

-Let's say we have three cars available for rent with three criteria as Table 1
+Let's say we have three cars available for rent with four criteria as shown in Table 1

 | Attribute/Criteria  | Price  | Numbers of Passengers | Number of Bags | Class    |
 |---------------------|--------|-----------------------|----------------|----------|